Sasanian art: Reliefs

 Some of the greatest achievements are mainly a series of more than thirty rock relief monuments.
-They are mostly found in Fars Province, which was the original province of the ruling Sassanid house.
+They are mostly found in Fars province, which was the original province of the ruling Sassanid house.
 The reliefs mostly date back to between the 3rd and beginning of the 4th centuries.
 The reliefs depict some significant event and are usually attributed to specific rulers.

-A relief at Naqsh-e Rustam is mounted below the Achaemenid royal tombs, and is therefore probably in reference to this, as a way for a monarch to likein and connect himself to the old dynasty and pay homage.
+A relief at Naqsh-e Rostam is mounted below the Achaemenid royal tombs, and is therefore probably in reference to this, as a way for a monarch to likein and connect himself to the old dynasty and pay homage.
 Ardashir I is depicted with the god Ahura Mazda, each in strict profile and of the same size.
 This depicts an equality of the monarch and the god, indicating a greatness about him.
 The relief is modeled very strong, but is rather cautious in the presentation of details.
 There is evidence of Hellenistic influences in the relief.

 Other reliefs, such as at Taq-e Bostan, are mounted in a rock-hewn arch.
 On the back wall of this there are almost fully sculpted figures.
-Khosrau II is illustrated on a horse in a heavy suit of armor.
+Khosrow II is illustrated on a horse in a heavy suit of armor.
 The scenes on the sides of this show a royal hunt.
 The figure of the ruler is shown in front view, his face contrast in three-quarter view.
 His figure is tall and dominates the whole scene, other figures, however, are shown comparatively small.
 The composition gives the representation of landscape and many details such as the court of the king, a rather picturesque impression and was certainly once painted.